 While it’s tempting and seemingly intuitive to reach for a “hot” concentrate feed to stoke those digestive fires, the most efficient and healthy way to increase caloric intake for your horse in the winter is by adding free-choice roughage, such as good-quality hay.
 The fermentation process by which your horse digests fiber generates much more internal heat than the relatively simple digestion of grains.
 Feeding free-choice roughage also gives your horse the choice to regulate his intake throughout the day, which is better for a healthy equine digestive system than scheduled meals.

+Special considerations will be taken into account for winter horse care during the cold months for special horses.
 Yes, horses fare well in winter overall, but there are always exceptions.
 Those that need some extra TLC in the colder months include growing horses, those with chronic illness, and our senior equines.

 All three of these types of horses may have a metabolism that isn’t quite at full capacity, therefore reducing their ability to generate heat, or they simply aren’t able to consume enough fuel on a daily basis.
 Sometimes, it’s a bit of both.
 But take heart.
 With some extra care, these horses can weather winter with the best of them.